30+ Classic Recipes for Mardi Gras

 Recipe: Muffuletta Deviled Eggs

 A twist on two classic Southern favorites, this deviled egg rendition will stand out on your appetizer table during Mardi Gras.
 They’re bite-size versions of our favorite Italian sandwiches!
 With rich and creamy egg yolks, mayonnaise, and homemade olive salad, these deviled eggs are certainly company worthy.
 Make your own olive salad using mixed pickled vegetables, Spanish olives, Kalamata Olives, olive oil, capers, and Italian seasoning – or purchase pre-made olive salad from your local grocer.
-Top with thinly sliced. crispy fried salami and chives for a party-ready platter.
-One reviewer raves, “This is my new go-to recipe for devilled eggs.
-They are delicious, salty and flavorful from the olives and pickled vegetables… so good!)
+Top with thinly sliced, crispy fried salami and chives for a party-ready platter.
+One reviewer raves, “This is my new go-to recipe for deviled eggs.
+They are delicious, salty and flavorful from the olives and pickled vegetables… so good!"

 Slow-Cooker Red Beans and Rice